logzio/logz-docs/_source/logzio_collections/_shippers/s3-bucket.md

 ## Setup

-You can add your buckets in Logz.io by providing your S3 credentials and configuration.
+You can add your buckets directly from Logz.io by providing your S3 credentials and configuration.

 #### Configure Logz.io to fetch logs from an S3 bucket